All Episodes

 Okay, just my opinion on that.

-But yeah, I don't think I don't is there even like a base for established Republicans anymore?
+But yeah, I don't think I don't, is there even like a base for established Republicans anymore?

-Because uh I don't think it really exists.
+Because I don't think it really exists.

-Like, ooh, the the Mitch McConnell, you know, wing of the party, there is no wing, you know, it's it's it's a MAGA party now, let's face it.
+Like, ooh, the Mitch McConnell wing of the party, there is no wing.

-Is he establishment you think?
+Is he establishment, you think?

-Oh, yeah, he he's he's uh mini Mitch.
+Oh, yeah, he's a mini Mitch.

-Oh wow.
+Oh, wow.

 Okay.

-Unless it's election time, but I I hope uh I hope John pulls through.
+But I hope John pulls through.

 I just think you want political survival and even popularity.

-I I would I would go along with the Trump agenda because that's what the American people voted for.
+I would go along with the Trump agenda because that's what the American people voted for.

-So I I'm I'm concerned for his safety.
+So I'm concerned for his safety.

-I I still think, you know, they tried twice.
+I still think, you know, they tried twice.

 I mean, and the second one was particularly scary.

-Uh all that said, Trump doesn't have to campaign anymore, so I'm not sure he'll be doing, you know, the kind of outdoor events they did in Butler, Pennsylvania, middle of a field somewhere uh where you know a 20-year-old can outflank the Secret Service and local law enforcement and leave a rifle behind an air conditioner and somehow doesn't get discovered, and then he's on top of a roof where actually there's law enforcement inside the building.
+All that said, Trump doesn't have to campaign anymore, so I'm not sure he'll be doing the kind of outdoor events that he did in Butler, Pennsylvania, middle of a field somewhere where a 20-year-old can outflank the Secret Service and local law enforcement and leave a rifle behind an air conditioner and somehow it doesn't get discovered.

-Why they're in there while Trump's out there speaking, I have No idea or why they even sent Trump out there in the first place when they knew there was a threat.
+Why they're in there while Trump's out there speaking, I have no idea or why they even sent Trump out there in the first place when they knew there was a threat.

-So yeah, your your concerns are warranted.
+So yeah, your concerns are warranted.

 They'll probably be inside.